The Australian War Memorial

 The Film

 Minmud produced a short explainer film showcasing the progress of the major development at the War Memorial.
-Through interviews with architects and AWM personnel, the film offers insights into the Memorial's core values and its galleries.
-Using a blend of high qulaity CG rendering and live action, It thoughtfully captures the vision of the design of this remarkable institution.
+Through interviews with architects, AWM personnel and members of the Armed Forces, the film offers insights into the Memorial's core values and its galleries.
+Using a blend of high qulaity CG rendering and live action filmed on location in Canberra, It thoughtfully captures the vision of the design and redevelopment of this remarkable institution.

 The Oculus

 The Oculus, designed by StudioSC, is a prominent feature of the new Southern Entrance.
 Its form is derived from a mathematical inversion of the main dome above the Hall of Memory, the memorial's heart.
-The Oculus allows natural light to enter and serves as a waypoint for visitors.
+The Oculus allows natural light to enter, provides a visual connection to the dome and serves as a waypoint for visitors.

 Minmud used photographs of the Oculus taken during its construction and site photographs to meticulously prepare the 3D to faithfully recreate StudioSC's updated design.